czg1225/SlimSAM/README.md

 - `SAM-B`: [SAM-B model.](https://drive.google.com/file/d/1CtcyOm4h9bXgBF8DEVWn3N7g9-3r4Xzz/view?usp=sharing)

-The check points of our SlimSAM are avalable.
+The check points of our SlimSAM are available.
 We release two versions, which are SlimSAM-50 (pruning ratio = 50%) and SlimSAM-77 (pruning ratio = 77%).

 Click the links below to download the checkpoints for the corresponding pruning ratio.